stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 [comment]: #  (footnotes -----------------------------------------------------)

 [^ssh]: For more details, see the [SSH clients page][url_ssh_clients].
-[^fetch_su]: Fetch is a commercial program, and is available as part of the [Essential Stanford Software][url_fetch_su] bundle.
+[^fetch]: Fetch is a commercial program, and is available as part of the [Essential Stanford Software][url_fetch_su] bundle.